A NEW COMMANDMENT OF LOVE (Part 2)

-It is as you imbibe and abide in the teaching of Christ that your natural or carnal mind will be progressively renewed, sanctified and reset to allow you demonstrate or walk in love as Jesus Christ did.
+It is as you imbibe and abide in the teaching of Christ that your natural or carnal mind will be progressively renewed, sanctified, and reset to allow you to demonstrate or walk in love as Jesus Christ did.

-The carnal or unrenewed mind is naturally set on loving, pleasing and indulging self.
-This is why many believers today are still selfish, hateful and vengeful.
+The carnal or unrenewed mind is naturally set on loving, pleasing, and indulging self.
+Therefore, many believers today are still selfish, hateful, and vengeful.

 You cannot love, pray and bless those who hate, hurt, abuse, or persecute you with a carnal or unrenewed mind!

-Lastly, commit yourself to learning from Jesus and walking in Jesus’ footsteps:
+Lastly, commit yourself to learn from Jesus and walk in Jesus’ footsteps:

 The Lord Jesus Christ is your ultimate standard and perfect example of walking in love.
-He is the embodiment and revelation of God’s love to mankind.
+He is the embodiment and revelation of God’s love to humankind.

 You cannot walk in love as Jesus did if you are not committed to looking unto, learning from, following after, and walking in the footsteps of Jesus Christ (Matt.
 11:28-30, 1 Pet.
 2:21).